Generic Name: aspirin and oxycodone (AS pir in and ox i KOE done)

 Percodan may also be used for purposes not listed in this medication guide.

-Oxycodone can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Oxycodone can slow or stop your breathing.
 Never take Percodan in larger amounts, or for longer than prescribed.

 Aspirin should not be given to a child or teenager who has a fever, especially if the child also has flu symptoms or chicken pox.
 Aspirin can cause a serious and sometimes fatal condition called Reye's syndrome in children.